digital-work-lab/digital-work-lecture/teaching_notes/12-ethics-notes.md

 - focus on individual liberty (negative/positive liberty)
 - communitarian approaches: civic goods (like open software) can be corrupted when introducing market mechanisms (e.g., )

-- Circumstances matter:
+Circumstances matter:

 - It matters how decisions are implemented
 - Intentions and communication matter
 - The act itself can affect the actors/resources

 # Outlook

-- Die Veranstaltung ist komplett neu entstanden.
-- Die Unterlagen sind noch nicht vergleichbar mit Kursen, die es schon Jahrelang gibt.
-- Und auch in den Sessions hat einiges gut funktioniert und andere Punkte werden im nächsten Jahr anders aussehen.
-- Es soll für Sie kein Nachteil sein, dass Sie die ersten Teilnehmenden in der Veranstaltung waren.

 Summary:

 - hist.+org.
 Entwicklung
 - Skill classifications, GTD (with cognitive principles)
 - PIME and second-brain appraoches